szaimen/Nextcloud-NAS-Guide/README.md

 1. Run `sudo bash /var/scripts/menu.sh` over CLI
 1. Choose `Additional Apps` -> `Fail2Ban` -> `Install-Fail2Ban`
 1. Choose to install/reinstall Fail2Ban

-## How to install the Previewgenerator?
-In order to speed up preview loading and the general feel of Nextcloud while opening folders with many pictures, you should set up the previewgenerator, which will pre-generate previews to make preview-loading faster.
-1. Run `sudo bash /var/scripts/menu.sh` over CLI
-1. Choose `Additional Apps` -> `PreviewGenerator`
-1. Choose to install/reinstall the Preview Generator
-1. Choose to **not** install imagick
-1. Deselect any format you don't want to have previews for (Recommended is to **deselect MarkDown & TXT**)
-1. Wait until everything is set up
-1. Choose to **not** use a specific Nextcloud user for preview generation

 ## How to download the Not-supported Menu?
 The Not-supported Menu of the Nextcloud-VM features some exciting new scripts which provide a complete Backup solution, a script to manage a SMB-server and much more.